- Mental Health»

 A Two-Way Energy Traffic

-One is the sensation of a force stemming outwards from our personal space - somewhat felt like "will-power" - and the other one gives us a feeling of our personal space being invaded in some way, prompting us to either cave-in into submission or use some of defences from our survival arsenal.
+One is the sensation of a force stemming outwards from our personal space--- somewhat felt like "will-power, intent" - and the other one gives us a feeling of our personal space being invaded in some way, prompting us to either cave-in into submission or use some of defenses from our survival arsenal.

 The former gives us feelings of a "subject", a doer, so I called it "subjectness", and the latter makes us feel as "objects" being done-unto by the environment/world, calling for an appropriate name of "objectness".